 You probably won't have much trouble finding "something new" to wear on your wedding day.
 Even the most budget brides typically end up purchasing at least one something new.
 However, consider that the significance of wearing it is both a lucky charm and a symbol of your future together, this fresh phase of your relationship, and the many fortunes you hope will come your way.

 Here are some creative ways to incorporate the "something new" tradition.

-If you're taking your spouse's last name, you'll also be gaining a monogram.
+- Name Monogram: If you're taking your spouse's last name, you'll also be gaining a monogram.
 Incorporate this monogram into your wedding dress, a sash, or your bouquet ribbon.
 You could also get a necklace made with this monogram, just your new last initial, or each of your first initials.
-This last option works as a something new even if you aren't changing your name.
+This last option works as something new even if you aren't changing your name.

-If you follow the tradition of wearing a sixpence in your shoe, it's automatically old -- they stopped making sixpence decades ago.
+- Lucky Penny: If you follow the tradition of wearing a sixpence in your shoe, it's automatically old—they stopped making sixpence decades ago.
 But some people instead say "A lucky penny in her shoe."
 Find a cent coin minted in your wedding year and tape it to the bottom of your sole.
 Later you can frame it or add it to your scrapbook as a memento.
 Or, your daughter can wear it as her "something old" years in the future.

 - Shiny Key: If you're buying a home together, or just moving into the same place after the wedding, wear your pristine house key as a bouquet charm, or ask your florist to nestle it deep in your flowers.

 - Photographic Talisman: What could be more symbolic of your future together than a photograph of the two of you?
 Use your engagement photos to make a photo charm, to wear as a necklace, or tied to your bouquet.